 Historically it has been regarded both as a feast of Christ and Mary.
 From the various titles the day has been given over the years, we can see that some of the earliest (Feast of the Incarnation, Conception of Christ) and the recent Annunciation of the Lord put the emphasis on Jesus, while other titles like the Annunciation of the Blessed Virgin Mary and England’s Lady’s Day highlighted the role of Mary in assenting to God's will.
 The artwork on the opening page vividly illustrates how difficult and unnatural it would be to speak of the Unborn Christ without mentioning Mary.
 Whether or not one's spirituality encompasses a special love and respect for the Blessed Mother, all Christians can agree that for both Jesus and Mary, and the whole human race, the moment when God became man in the womb of a virgin in Nazareth is the most awe inspiring event of history and should be commemorated, especially today when prenatal life is under attack.

 If you’ve missed the feast day you can still participate in and promote the feast in several ways.
 Follow us on Twitter @March25info or the Facebook AnnunciationDayMarch25 page for Annunciation-related news, TV specials, seasonal web banners to share, and reminders for pro-life activities every 25th of the month--including "25th of the Month Club" year-round suggestions and "9 Months 4 Life" Spiritual Adoption prayer (both described below).
 Promoting the celebration of "FirstDays" nine months before birthdays and sending out "FirstDay" greetings is a related outreach that can be done anytime reinforcing the idea of conception as a day to commemorate -- two of the "Plus 9" and "FirstDay" graphics on the web banners page mention or allude to March 25th -- the Remember to Think Plus 9 banner and the Celebrate FirstDays Like BirthDays banner.
 Many holidays and seasons have an Annunciation connection and the web banners page has graphics with themes as varied as springtime, April Fools' Day, tax season, the feasts of the Blessed Mother's conception and birth in December and September, and even the calendar itself -- all of which reference Christ's conception feast -- but by far the most natural opportunity is the long Christmas/New Year holiday season from late November through early January.
 In addition to using the Christmas/New Year's banners, to get an early start, share the Virtual Advent Wreath link here from the start of the Christmas season through December 25th as a quick, easy and fun way to introduce people to "Annunciation Day"--the click-the-wick style on-line wreath gives an Annunciation/Christmas greeting when the last candle is "lit."
 Before and throughout the holiday season see the "Highlighting the Christmas Connection" section in our Ideas page for opportunities and suggestions for using web banners, cards, gifts, and all your December mailings to promote awareness of the nine month link between the Annunciation and Christmas, and its importance as the old New Year's Day.
-At any time you might suggest or offer to help with an event for next year by contacting a local church or pro-life group.
+Easter cards you print yourself can note the traditional teaching that Christ was conceived and died on the date of March 25th and that this is why the Annunciation feast of His conception and the Easter feast of His Resurrection come at the same time of the year.
+In any season you might suggest or offer to help with an event for next year by contacting a local church or pro-life group.
 Whatever the season, any Christian prayer group can propose the Annunciation as a focus of thanks and praise for the gift of the Incarnation.
 Individuals can also introduce the theme into public prayer--for example, if praying the Rosary always remember to add a brief description when announcing the first joyful mystery "The Annunciation" such as, "--when Christ was conceived" or "--the Word was made flesh" or "--God became flesh at Mary's yes" to provide a fuller appreciation of what happened on that occasion and a more profound meditation.
 Another option for groups of any size is to start a "Twenty-Fifth of the Month Club" (locally or on-line with social networking) dedicated to understanding and promoting the Annunciation and its connection to Christmas year-round.
 "Spiritual Adoption" may be the most popular way to observe the March 25 to December 25 interval.
 Basically, Spiritual Adoption is a nine-month gestational period of prayer for an unborn child, in this case beginning on the Annunciation feast and ending at Christmas.
 This can be done as an individual or with others--use your own intentions or follow the "9 Months 4 Life" prayer journey from Annunciation Day to Christmas, which includes general monthly pro-life intentions and monthly prayer petitions for Spiritual Adoption.
 You may also be able to join a church Spiritual Adoption program (the monthly intention may be printed in the bulletin).
 Keep in mind that this nine month Spiritual Adoption can be joined in progress.
 For example, if March 25th has only recently passed, you might begin praying for an unborn child in the early embryonic stage at risk from accidental harm whose mother may not yet know she is pregnant, or for a child targeted by the abortion pill used early in pregnancy.
 If the feast was two or more months ago, pray for a child endangered by miscarriage or the common methods of surgical abortion.
 If you begin in the second half of the 9-month period following the feast (Aug.-Dec.), pray for a child in danger from premature birth or late term abortion and infanticide.
 You might choose your own specific prayer intention for the child that changes every 25th of the month.
 Click here for more on “Spiritual Adoption” or click here for a month-by-month list of Spiritual Adoption prayer intentions for "Nine Months for Life."
 To receive monthly "9 Months 4 Life" Spiritual Adoption prayer intentions, "25th of the Month Club" tips, and "FirstDay" reminders: click here to follow March25info on Twitter, or make a monthly visit to the Facebook AnnunciationDayMarch25 page.

 The image on the home page was used by permission and is the property of John Brandi Company--it appears on their "Our Lady of The Millennium" prayer cards and art prints.
 With its simplicity of form, understated colors, and light emanating from Mary’s womb signifying the hidden Christ, it is a beautifully poignant and thought-provoking depiction of the mystery of the Incarnation.
 Artistic renderings of this event are usually given the more broad title of “Annunciation” which encompasses the three events of the angel’s announcement, Mary’s consent, and the conception of Christ in her womb.
 The last of these, for obvious reasons, is the hardest to represent.
 The dramatic form of the archangel could easily detract from the unseen but all-important culmination in the Word made flesh.
 Traditional depictions showing Mary, the angel Gabriel, and the Holy Spirit in the form of the dove are beautiful and instructive, but are only correctly understood with guidance and meditation.
 For example, consider the recent experience of artist Michelle Paine, speaking about her studies of art in Orvieto, Italy: "Particularly of interest to me was the image of the Annunciation…this was an altarpiece...of the angel Gabriel and Mary and the Holy Spirit, and this was something that I thought about because I said, well, on the altar shouldn't there be Jesus -- where is Jesus up there -- He is supposed to be -- Jesus is the center of everything...so thinking particularly about the Annunciation, eventually...realizing that is the moment of the Incarnation, and that little Holy Spirit up there, coming in to Mary's womb, that's the moment that God the Word becomes flesh, that God comes to earth."
 [Quote from: The Journey Home, EWTN, 7/18/16, 8 pm] Unfortunately some early attempts to depict the Annunciation's Incarnational meaning in a more obvious way showed the infant Christ descending to Mary’s womb--which is theologically erroneous and aesthetically awkward.